-The ancient Mayan city of Cobá is located halfway between Tulum and Chichén Itzá, you know its main building, the pyramid of Nohoch Mul.
-(The tallest pyramid in the north of the Yucatan Peninsula: the Nohoch Mul pyramid, 42 meters high.)
+The ancient Mayan city of Coba is located halfway between Tulum and Chichén Itzá, you know its main building, the pyramid of Nohoch Mul.
+(The tallest pyramid in the north of the Yucatan Peninsula, 42 meters high.)

 Do not forget to climb to the top and appreciate the incredible view.
 Some interesting stelae are preserved on the esplanade in front of it.
 They are a kind of stone tombstones where important events of the upper class of society used to be carved.
 Thanks to them, the customs of the Mayan civilization have been analyzed.

-Later you will be able to observe the Ball Game, with a couple of curious elements: the skull on the ground and the reliefs on its walls.
-Buy one of our packages and visit the mexican pyramid.
+Later you will be able to observe the Mayan Ball Game, with a couple of curious elements: the skull on the ground and the reliefs on its walls.
+Buy one of our packages and visit the Mexican pyramid.

 There is no doubt that the archaeological sites that we mention are magical areas full of a lot of history.
 Visiting all the places or at least the most important ones is definitely an experience that you cannot miss.